Top 7 Social Media Trends in 2023 That Every Business Needs to Adopt

 Following the example of Instagram’s swipe-up links, they applied the same functionality within the Story frame.

-The goal is for organizations to maximize engagement, conversion, engage with their customers, partners and fans using the LinkedIn Stories format.
+The goal is for organizations to maximize engagement conversion and engage with their customers, partners and fans using the LinkedIn Stories format.

 This is how it works: